Winamp is a popular media player for Windows which supports many

 audio/video file formats.

 More information can be obtained from the vendors site at:

-It has been found that a specially crafted m3u or pls file with a
+It has been found that a specially crafted m3u or pls file can overwrite

 Example m3U file format:

-When Winamp is installed it registers the m3u and pls extensions so that
+When Winamp is installed it registers the m3u extension so that such

-such files will automatically open in Winamp.
-This exploit can be
+files will automatically open in Winamp.
+This exploit can be triggered

-triggered by clicking on a link in a web page, or through the use of
+by clicking on a link in a webpage, or from the use of malicious

-Removing the file mapping for m3u and pls files to Winamp should
+Removing the file associations for the m3u and pls file extension may

 mitigate the risk of exploitation.